 Prepare your Vehicle for Winters

-Winter in Manitoba can be detrimental for cars, which is why its important drivers prepare well in advance of when the harshest conditions arrive.
+Manitoba winters can be tough on cars, so drivers should prepare well before the worst conditions hit.
 Here are useful tips to help you prepare your vehicle for winter in Manitoba.

 Shelter Your Car

 If you have the ability to put your car in a garage or under an awning, we recommend taking advantage of it.
 Waking up in the wee hours of the morning to scrape ice off your windows isn’t particularly fun or easy, and keeping ice off your paint will preserve your ride’s finish.
 Parking your vehicle in a warm, dry, area will make leaving in the morning immensely easier.
 If you don’t have access to covered parking, you can buy a cover at any hardware store to keep the snow and cold out.

 Purchase Sand Bags

 Believe it or not, sandbags can be your best friend if you have a truck or a car with rear-wheel drive.
 Purchase two large bags and put them in the bed of your truck or in the trunk of your car.
 This distributes more weight over the drive wheels, giving you more traction when you need it most.
 Worse comes to worse, you can use the sand inside to get moving if you get stuck in snow or slush.
 Sandbags are relatively cheap too, and can be found at just about any hardware store.

 A big part of what keeps your engine running is oil, which lubricates and protects the moving parts of the engine.
 Certain oils are affected differently be cold weather due to its molecular composition that allows it to not lose viscosity.
 Most oil thickens as the weather gets colder, keeping the oil from circulating throughout the engine and inducing more engine wear.
 This is where a block heater comes in.
 A block heater might be a no-brainer for many, but others don’t even know what block heaters do.